 Alcohol Treatment After a Stamford DUI

-An alcohol education course is part of Connecticut’s pretrial alcohol education program.
+An alcohol education course is part of Connecticut’s pretrial Impaired Driving Intervention Program.
 It is a course that meets once a week, typically at night, with other people on the program.
 It is a group therapy session about how to deal with alcohol problems.

 These treatments can be extremely beneficial in helping an individual move efficiently through their DUI case.
 A court or lawyer may mandate that an individual participates in an alcohol treatment program after being convicted of a Stamford DUI.